 Well of course!
 The holy and wonderful mama, who speaks and expresses thought and belief and understanding and compassion without judgment, does so without end.
 World without end.
 Everlasting and eternal beliefs.
 Everlasting and eternal creation.
-The meaning is so obvious, if it were a one eyed one horned flying purple people eater, it might have bitten us.
+The meaning is so obvious if it were a one eyed one horned flying purple people eater it might have … eaten us.

 Next we come to the doublet of ma’s.
-While you may be tempted to attribute this to the contracted slang for mama, don’t (note: at this point you probably wish you could turn back time and not give into the temptations, but you can’t, so you’re just going to have to face the music and hope that love will save the day).
+While you may be tempted to attribute this to the contracted slang for mama, please don’t. (at this point you probably wish you could turn back time and not give into the temptations, but you can’t, so you’re just going to have to face the music and hope that love will save the day).
 This word has rich meaning in and of itself.
 Once again, let us consult the book.